cntehang/best-practices/vue/vue_ctp_sample/README.md

 # Vue Sample Project
+!!!
+Please copy this folder to a different place not under Git version control to run it.
+This is part of the Vue document to show the detail process to scaffold a project.

 ## Set CTP Enviornment Variables
 First create the following two enviornment variables to your CTP environment values: